 If you are decorating on a budget or simply just don’t like seeing things go to waste, you’ll love these upcycling ideas for the home.
 I try to upcycle whenever I can and find it very rewarding.
-When you can give new life to an old item, it’s a win win.
-You not only eliminate waste, but you also get some new decor for your home.
+When you can give new life to an old things, it’s a win win.
+You not only eliminate waste, but you also get some new things for your home.
 When I was looking for ideas to share with you, I realized that I upcycle a lot!
-A lot of what I upcycle are pretty common items.
+And, a lot of what I repurpose are pretty common items.
 It will get you thinking about what you may have laying around in your basement or attic!

 Use An Old Yardstick As A Hanging Rod

 I had some old yardsticks laying around that were serving no purpose at all.
-Whenever I need to measure, I use a tape and if I need a long straight edge I use a level What I did discover that I needed was some kind of hanging bar to hook small buckets on in my craft room.
-Since the yardstick wasn’t designed to fit into the brackets I have, I had to glue the yardstick to the inside of the brackets to hold it up straight.
-Otherwise, the yardstick would have hung at an awkward angle and wouldn’t have worked with my hooks.
+What I did discover was that I needed some kind of hanging bar to hook small buckets on in my craft room.
+Since the yardstick wasn’t designed to fit into the brackets I have, I just had to glue the yardstick to the inside of the brackets to hold it up straight.

 Make Place Card Holders From Old Silverware